Our Top 20 Made-to-Fade Raw Denim Jackets

 The green-tinted Kuroki denim and the contrasting cognac thread place this jacket in a category of its own.

-Ruttloff’s custom garments are his true masterpieces.
+The jacket is only currently available in small sizes, but big gents can rejoice.
+Ruttloff’s custom denim garments are his true masterpieces.
 Contact Johann if you want to join his quick-moving waiting list.

 You can buy Mister Freedom at: Franklin & Poe (US), Clutch Café (UK), Hinoya (JP)

-While Companion’s beautiful custom pieces might be the first thing that most denim collectors think of when they hear the brand’s name, Companion also has a range of off-the-rack pieces, including this stunning Cone Mills Tribute jacket.
+While Companion’s beautiful custom pieces might be the first thing that most denim collectors think of when they hear the brand’s name, Companion also has a range of off-the-rack pieces, including their modified Type II, which is one of the best off-the-rack jackets out there.

-We can also recommend Companion’s Ecru Nevada Jacket, but Companion’s best pieces are custom-made.
+Companion are best known for their custom pieces.
 Contact them early if you want your custom piece in time for the Redline Rally.

 This denim may be primed for beautiful fades, but few are willing to get one of these dirty enough to bring out the light blues locked beneath the surface.